Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip Measurements

-Fig.~\ref{fig:TAstdevAllCh} shows the scatter plot of the $\sigma_{\mathrm{TDC}}$ across all channel and phases, the phase and position dependencies can be observed in this plot.
-The plot shows a good uniformity across all matrix, with a small geometry effect on the right sub-matrix (after channel \num{512} as shown in Fig.~\ref{fig:labeled_chip}).
+Figure~\ref{fig:TAstdevAllCh} shows the scatter plot of the $\sigma_{\mathrm{TDC}}$ across all channel and phases, the phase and position dependencies can be observed in this plot.
+The plot shows a good uniformity across all matrix, with a small geometry effect on the right sub-matrix (after channel \num{512} as shown in Figure~\ref{fig:labeled_chip}).
 The plot also shows that TDC tends to perform slightly better for lower phase pulses.

-Fig.~\ref{fig:TDC_histo} shows the histogram of the distribution of the data of Fig.~\ref{fig:TAstdevAllCh}.
-The average resolution is \SI{22.6}{\pico\second}.
-Pixel position and signal phase account for a variation of \SI{5.5}{\pico\second} (standard deviation) from this mean value.
+Figure~\ref{fig:TDC_histo} shows the histogram of the distribution of the data of Figure~\ref{fig:TAstdevAllCh}.
+The average resolution is $\SI{22.6}{\pico\second}_\text{rms}$.
+Pixel position and signal phase account for a variation of $\SI{5.5}{\pico\second}_\text{rms}$ (standard deviation) from this mean value.